dclatzen/latzen_week1_assignment_dropbox/README.md

 * [x] User sees updated password strength as they type in password field.

 Additionally:
-* [] The "Create" button activates based on password input
+* [x] The "Create" button activates based on password input

 ## Notes
 Challenges:
-Spent too long on Milestone #8 (favoriting).
+Spent too long on an ill-fated attempt to achieve Milestone #8 (favoriting).
 After completing the other steps and learning from them, I could probably do it now.

 ## Video Walkthrough